Business woman calculating tax withholding for equity award transactions

 Tax withholding is one of the top administrative challenges many companies face with respect to their equity plans.
 Determining tax withholding rates can be complicated, especially globally, and, in the United States, the deposit deadline is often very tight.

-The 2022 Equity Administration Survey, cosponsored by the NASPP and Deloitte Tax, reports on how companies manage these and other tax-related challenges.
-In a recent podcast, I sat down with Caroline Durbin of Deloitte Tax to discuss the survey findings.
-Here is a summary of our conversation.
+The 2025 Equity Administration Survey, administered by the NASPP and Deloitte Tax, reports on how companies manage these and other tax-related challenges.

 Requests for Additional Withholding